MarkvanMents/docs/content/refguide/charts-configuration.md

     ![Edit series Events tab](attachments/charts/series-item-events.png)

     {{% alert type="info" %}}The context of the page, microflow, or nanoflow selected for an event or tooltip will be the plotted object from which the point on the chart is drawn.
-This means you can display or use the x and y values, _and_ any other values stored in that object.<br /><br />For example you could use the tooltip to display the precise y value of a point, plus information on when the data was collected{{% /alert %}}
+This means you can display or use the x and y values, _and_ any other values stored in that object.<br /><br />For example you could use the tooltip to display the precise y value of a point, plus information on when the data was collected{% endhint %}

     * **On click**: Select the way a click of a data point should be handled:
       * Do nothing